Loki-Astari/loki-astari.github.io/source/_posts/2016-03-19-vector-simple-optimizations.markdown

 ```

 # Optimized Assignment Operator
 The final optimization is because resource allocation is expensive.
-So if we can avoid the resource allocation completely and just re-use the space we currently have.
+So if we can avoid the resource allocation completely and just reuse the space we currently have.

 ```cpp Copy Assignment
         Vector& operator=(Vector const& copy)